Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

     via PIsDataReprInstances PVehicle
 ```

-> Note: You cannot derive `PIsDataRepr` for types that are represented using [scott encoding](./CONCEPTS.md#scott-encoding).
+> Note: You cannot derive `PIsDataRepr` for types that are represented using [Scott encoding](./CONCEPTS.md#scott-encoding).
 Your types must be well formed and should be using `PDataRecord` terms instead.

 That's it!
 Now you can represent `PVehicle` as a `Data` value, as well as deconstruct and access its fields super ergonomically.
 Let's try it!